STARTBODY

 Common Factors that Affect 1st Language and 2nd Language Learning - TEFL Blog

 Sun, 31 Mar 2019 Mark Crocker Alumni Experiences Common Factors that Affect 1st Language and 2nd Language Learning Language is everywhere.
 It plays an essential role in our life.
 We use it as a tool to communicate with the people around us.
 But do we understand how the brain processes the language and the many factors that influence language learning?
-This post was written by our TEFL certification graduate Juri N. The difference between language acquisition and language learning According to common theory, L1 (first language) acquisition happens in a natural setting and the linguistic knowledge is developed subconsciously.
-In contrast, L2 (second language) learning is generally more formal because the learning process happens in school with limited hours of instruction.
-Also, in L2...
+Table of Contents The difference between language acquisition and language learning The difference in language learning for children and adults The process of language learning and acquisition The difference in expectations for children and adults Are you ready to teach English abroad?
+Related Articles: Listen to this blog post This post was written by our TEFL certification graduate Juri N. The difference between language acquisition...
 [Read more]

 How Can Knowledge of First Language Acquisition Aid Successful Second Language Acquisition? - TEFL Blog

 Mon, 06 Jan 2020 Elizaveta Pachina Teaching Ideas How Can Knowledge of First Language Acquisition Aid Successful Second Language Acquisition?
 Successful acquisition of a first language (otherwise known as an L1) has almost a 100% success rate.
 Aside from a few people that are unable to read or write everyone can communicate fluently in their L1.
 Successful acquisition of a second language, however, does not occur nearly as often.
 Why is this so and can anything be learned from first language learning to improve second language fluency.
-This post was written by our TEFL certification graduate Rebekah I. Please note that this blog post might not necessarily represent the beliefs or opinions of ITTT.
-Variations in the English Language Form Firstly, it must be noted that among native...
+Table of Contents Variations in the English Language Form Language Acquisition Process Second Language Acquisition Process Teaching Ways Children and Language Acquisition Do you want to teach English abroad?
+Take a TEFL course!
+Related Articles: This...
 [Read more]

 First Language Acquisition and How it Informs Our Approach to Teaching Second Language - TEFL Blog